 With this software, educators can create, administer, and grade tests, help manage a computer-based classroom, create an interactive whiteboard, and produce modular courses.
 All of the software featured in this article is released under a freely distributable license and can be downloaded without charge.
 With even tighter constraints facing the public sector, cost is an important consideration for any ICT solution.

-To provide an insight into the quality of software that is available, we have compiled a list of 9 of the finest classroom tools covering a wide variety of different ways to effectively integrate ICT into the classroom.
-Here’s our verdict.
+To provide an insight into the quality of software that is available, we have compiled a list of 8 of the finest classroom tools covering a wide variety of different ways to effectively integrate ICT into the classroom.
+Here’s our verdict captured in a legendary LinuxLinks-style ratings chart.

 |Veyon||Computer monitoring and classroom management|